 Stress can cause a myriad of problems, from heart trouble to digestive problems.
 This should not come as a surprise.
 What many people do not know is what to do about it, how to manage their stress.
 Exercise, meditation, doing what you love, appropriate boundaries, spirituality, being in nature, and enjoyable hobbies all help alleviate the harmful effects of stress on the body.
 Don't overwork.
 Take breaks (vacations, mini-vacations, days off) and surround yourself with people who support you.

 Keeping emotions bottled up inside can cause mental and emotional stress as well as physical symptoms.
 Unexpressed feelings can lead to depression, sleep problems, eating disorders, and even physical pain.
 Learn to talk about your feelings, or express them through some sort of art.
 Even writing thoughts and feelings down is a good way to express things you find hard to say.

-Consistency and Moderation
+10. Focus on Consistency and Moderation

 In order to maintain a healthy and fit lifestyle, it's important to have some sort of consistency when looking at the big picture result.
 Make changes one at a time, and don't make too many changes at once or you will risk relapsing into old habits.
 Making these choices a part of your daily life will help you to reach your health goals.
 Avoid extremes in any capacity.
 Exercise moderation when it comes to fitness, food and fun.

 - Mayo Clinic: "Healthy Habits That Boost Happiness"

 - U.S. Department of Health and Human Services: “Physical Activity Guidelines for Americans, 2nd Edition”

 - Health.gov: "Dietary Guidelines, 2015-2020: Chapter 1.
 Key Elements of Healthy Eating Patterns"

 - Harvard Health Publishing: "How Much Water Should You Drink?"